barrysteyn/node-scrypt/Readme.md

 a very fast hash function.

 ### If random salts are used, why do all resulting KDF's start with *c2NyeXB0*?
+The kdf has a [specific format](http://security.stackexchange.com/questions/88678/why-does-node-js-scrypt-function-use-hmac-this-way/91050#91050):
-The kdf function adds the word *"scrypt"* as prefix.
+The word *"scrypt"* is added as a prefix.
 The reason for this is because I am sticking to Colin Percival's (the creator of scrypt) reference implementation, whereby he prefixes *scrypt* in this way.
 The base64 encoding of the ascii *"scrypt"* is *c2NyeXB0*.
 The scrypt parameters are then appended.
 Users of scrypt normally do